angelicalam/Physics-C/README.md

 To make this simulation, we used the popular visual programming language, Processing, primarily because processing.js makes our code suitable for a webpage.
+See http://processingjs.org/articles/p5QuickStart.html#quickstart for more info or ask the AP Computer Science teacher, Mr. Simon.
+Guido is a GUI library for Processing and is also compatible with Javascript.